Tombs of the Kings (Jerusalem): Traditions

 The Tomb of the Kings was described by the Greek geographer Pausanias as the second most beautiful tomb in the world (after the tomb of Mausolus, one of the Seven Wonders of the Ancient World) who visited in Jerusalem.
 He declares that he "knows many wonderful tombs" and mentions two of them, one of which is in Halicarnassus and the other "in [the Land of] the Hebrews" (Greek: ἐν τῇ Ἑβραίων) and has a sophisticated opening mechanism aimed at a certain day of the year and for a certain time: "The Hebrews have a tomb, that of Helena, a local woman, in the city of Jerusalem (Greek:πόλει Σολύμοις), which the Roman emperor razed to the ground.
 There is a contrivance in the tomb whereby the door, which like the entire tomb is made of stone, does not open until the year brings back the same day and the same hour.
 Then the mechanism, unaided, opens the door, which, after a short interval, closes itself again.
 It happens at the same time, but if you try at any other time to open the door, you will not be able to do so; Power will not open it, but will only break it."

 A small stone house was built on top of the tomb by Irhimeh clan (ارحيمه), a Jerusalemite family.

+Josephus distinguishes between the monuments of Queen Helena (located "three stadia outside the walls of Jerusalem") and the Tombs of the Kings, being situated a little further distance away from the monuments.
+For this reason, Italian architect and engineer, Ermete Pierotti, thought that St. Stephen's Basiica marked the site of the tomb of Queen Helena, particularly after he discovered there a pyramidal rock formation and what resembled sepulchres.